The Ultimate Jetset Santorini, Greece Travel Guide

 Lucky’s Gyros in Fira

-If you’re looking for a great casual gyro, head straight to Lucky’s in Fira and order the gyros pita!
+If you’re looking for a great casual gyro in the Fira area, head straight to Lucky’s in Fira and order the gyros pita!
 It’s to die for.

 What to do in Santorini

 You can walk to wineries from Oia in only about 20 minutes!
 I loved spending the afternoon at Sigalas Winery, and highly recommend making the trip here during your Santorini vacation!
 I first heard about Sigalas at my favorite restaurant in San Francisco, Kokkari.
 It’s a greek restaurant and every time I’m there I order Sigalas Winery’s Santorini white wine.
 So I just HAD to go in person!
 The wine is great, but the food is the real stealer of the show here.
 Order all of the wines to taste, and then the fava, and the tomato fritters to go with your wine, and thank me later.

 Rent an ATV for the day and explore the island

 Transportation around Santorini is pretty expensive (and cabs are few and far between) so I highly recommend renting an ATV for one day and exploring all Santorini has to offer!
 The rate is about $30-$40 euros per day, and it’s really fun.
 It’s also easy driving – there’s only so many roads on the island!
 You can rent them from any of the main towns, just ask your hotel or anyone in town.

 (My adorable parents on one!
 They met up with us in Greece!)